SulmanK/Omdena-MLOPS/README.md

 # Omdena-MLOPS
 ## An introductory course to Machine Learning Operations (MLOPS) by Omdena.
 This repository includes all of the assignments in the course.
-With the final project (assignment #4) dealing with an end-to-end real-life MLOPS problem.
+With the final project (assignment #4) dealing with a real-word end-to-end case study.

 Course content:
 * Background of MLOPS